sujavarghese/My-Smart-Community-App/README.md

-## Network Boundary Design Exchange
+## My Smart Community

-This is an application for Network Boundary Exchange built on Laravel PHP, MySQL and Bootstrap.
+This is an application for My Smart Community App built on Laravel PHP, MySQL and Bootstrap.

 ## Release 0.0